 After you've clicked on the link, you'll see information about EHC plans and what they are.
-Read it and click the button at the bottom that says, 'Request an EHC needs assessment'.
+Read it and click the blue button that says, 'Request an EHC needs assessment'.
 That takes you to a second page of information about asking for an assessment.
 Read that and click the button at the bottom that says, 'Request an EHC needs assessment'.